 Tim is responsible for brand development, product marketing, Fitbit.com, PR, events, acquisition marketing and social media.
 Most recently Tim was VP of Global Brand Development at Electronic Arts, where he led branding for Battlefield, FIFA, Madden and Need for Speed, among others.
 Prior to EA, he was the VP of Marketing at digital video pioneer DivX.
 Prior to this, Tim led marketing efforts for the famed video game publisher, 2K Sports, and increased NBA 2K marketshare from 10 to 100 percent in five years.
 He has also worked at agencies including ATTIK and Organic.
 Tim attended the University of Michigan and lives in Mill Valley.
 He spends his "play" time surfing, playing ice hockey, fly fishing the Feather River, mountain biking Mt Tam and trail running the Dipsea with his family.

 Woody has over 20 years of experience with high-growth consumer product companies.
-Recently he was partner at Avanti Growth Partners, a consulting and private equity firm focused on growth-stage companies.
-Previously Woody was Executive Vice President and member of the Board of Directors of CamelBak Products LLC, where he managed all sales, marketing, and R&D activities and led CamelBak's successful entry into new markets and product categories.
-Prior positions include Senior Vice President at Kransco Partners LLP, a private equity firm; Director of Business Development at Kransco Group Companies; Director of Development at Visa International; Product Manager at General Mills; and Analyst at Cambridge Associates.
+Since joining Fitbit in 2010, Woody has overseen all marketing, sales, and business development activities and led the company’s rapid growth and overseas expansion.
+Previously Woody was Executive Vice President and member of the Board of Directors of CamelBak Products LLC, where he managed sales, marketing, and R&D, including CamelBak's successful entry into new markets and new product categories.
+Prior positions include Partner at Avanti Growth Partners, a private equity and consulting firm focused on small, high-growth companies; Senior Vice President at Kransco Partners LLP, a private equity firm; Director of Business Development at Kransco Group Companies; Director of Development at Visa International; Product Manager at General Mills; and Analyst at Cambridge Associates.
 Woody has an MBA from Stanford Business School and a BA from Williams College.